 They dined on mince and slices of quince,

 which they ate with a runcible spoon.

 Quafftide.
 It’s always drinking time somewhere.
 Happy hour.
-Miller time (although for someone who enjoys beer with flavour Miller would never, ever be a first choice).
+Miller time (although for someone who enjoys beer with flavour, Miller would never, ever be the first choice).
 The sun is over the yard arm (nautical).

 Pettitoes.
 After the bankers broke the financial system in 2008 there was a resurgence in the popularity of pettitoes, otherwise known as pig’s trotters.
 The London Evening Standard reported in 2009 that “Pig’s trotters fly off the shelves as customers seek cheap meat cuts.”
 The bankers, of course, continued to enjoy the best roast loin of pork.